 Negotiate an adoption assistance agreement.

-Parents who adopt eligible children with special needs from a or territorial child and family services department may qualif negotiate the subsidy before the adoption is finalized.
+Parents who adopt eligible children with special needs from a child protection agency or a provincial or territorial child and family services department may qualify for some assistance.
+You must negotiate the subsidy before the adoption is finalized.

-10°S

-A